taurusilver7/pokedex/README.md

 Create the action buttons that navigate to different pages in the application or perform CRUD operation on the pokemon in an accound.

+## List

+To add a compared pokemon or search result pokemon to the personalized to list, setup a storage in firebase.

+Create a project & set up the real-time database & google-authentication to the project before integrating it to the application.

+The List page has either the list of the pokemon a user has added, or the login page, if the user was not authenticated yet.

+Add a global state `userInfo` in the AppSlice, and create a reducer function to set the user status & email authentication.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).